 The Laurelhurst market is a Butcher shop during the daytime.
 People purchase premium quality meat to take home.
 The shop entrance is located at the side of the building where the customers can check out and purchase all kinds of cuts of pork, lamb, beef, and different types of sausages and pate in the shop only.

 The meat is fresh, tender, and flavorful here, which is why people frequently visit.
 The quantity is also limited as they sell premium quality meat in the shop.
-They have expert butchers who are also trained chefs which gives a plus point to them.
+They have expert butchers who are also trained chefs, which gives a plus point to them.

-Items Currently Available at the Butcher Shop
+Some Items Available at the Butcher Shop

 1.1 Dry-Aged Beef and Holiday Special

-28-day day aged bone-In Rib Roast -$34.95/lb.
+28-day day aged bone-in Rib Roast -$34.95/lb.

 Fresh Bone-In Ribeye- $34.95/lb